Upside Down

 The Decolonial Atlas

 Crowd-sourced collection of maps that challenge dominant geographic narratives.
-South-up, indigenous-centred, and power-aware.
+“Decolonisation is a process of unlearning and rediscovering.”

 decolonialatlas.wordpress.com